zxbodya/router1-app-template/readme.md

 #### Enable SourceMaps in production

 1. Uncomment the `devtool` line in `webpack-production.config.js`.
-2. Make sure that the folder `build\public\debugging` is access controlled, i. e. by password.
+2. Make sure that the folder `build/public/debugging` is access controlled, i. e. by password.

 SourceMaps have a performance impact on compilation.

-SourceMaps contains your unminimized source code, so you need to restrict access to `build\public\debugging`.
+SourceMaps contains your un-minimized source code, so you need to restrict access to `build/public/debugging`.